jsindorf/jsindorf.github.io/_pages/graduate/grad_projects.md

 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
-  overlay_image: /sunset.jpg
+  overlay_image: /cactus.jpg
   #actions:
   #  - label: "Download"
   #    url: "https://github.com/mmistakes/minimal-mistakes/"
   #caption: "none"
-excerpt: "Graduate school projects and descriptions"
+#excerpt: "Graduate school projects and descriptions"
 intro:
-  - excerpt: "some info here"
+  - excerpt: "This page presents links to my graduate course projects.
+Each project has a short description and an image to provide a quick overview of the project and what it's about.
+The Table of Contents section provides links by title to each project.
+Under each project description, click on the 'Explore' button to learn more or 'Return to top' to return to the Table of Contents.
+Please note, on mobile, some embedded pdfs may be unavailable."
 feature_row:
   - image_path: /_pages/graduate/bmi598/wearable.PNG
     alt: "placeholder image 2"